Baerbel Lucchitta: Life and career

+Baerbel, née Koesters, is the second child of Bernhard and Fridel Koesters.
 She was born before the beginning of World War II, and her family had to move around out of fear of the war.
 Her father was a conscript soldier and later a war prisoner.
-He gathered back in Münster with his family in 1947 after being released in England.
+He reunited with his family in Münster in 1947 after being released in England.

 Baerbel attended a Catholic all-girl, public high school in Germany.
-After she graduated from school, she went to study Geology.
+After she graduated from school, she went to study geology.

 She was awarded a Fulbright scholarship and moved into Kent State University in Ohio, where she earned a B.S. degree in Geology in 1961.
 She earned an assistantship position at Pennsylvania State University, and she received a M.S. degree in 1963 and in 1966 earned a Ph.D. in structural geology.
 She then moved to Flagstaff, and from 1967 to her retirement in 1995 she worked at the USGS.
 In 1995 she was named Scientist Emerita at the USGS.
 From 1995 to 2003 she was an Adjunct faculty member at Northern Arizona University.

 She is known for her work in mapping and the use of satellite imagery for geological and glaciological studies.
 She is also known for her theories on the influence of ice in the geology of Mars.

 She married geologist Ivo Lucchitta in 1964 with whom she has a daughter.